legal resources necessary to hold negligent facilities accountable.

 NAME: LEETZOW VS. ST. PAUL FIRE AND INSURANCE CO.

 TYPE/INJURY: BED SORES

 This bed sore dispute occurred at s hospital.
 The plaintiff, a 77-year-old woman, was staying there for post-operative care when she developed bed sores.
 Subsequently, she had to undergo further surgeries to correct this development and developed long-term disabilities because of it.
 She sued the hospital for malpractice.
 In her complaint, she made the case that it should have created and implemented a plan to avoid the emergence of bed sores, that they did not do that, that they should have done that, and that that failure caused her injuries and damages.
 After a full trial, the jury awarded her $200,000: $50,000 for loss of services and $150,000 for punitive damages.

 While there is no way reverse the neglect and poor care which likely contributed to the development of a decubitus ulcer, laws provide for families to hold responsible parties accountable.
-Our law firm is committed to maximizing the value of your case to the fullest extent of Arkansas law.
+Our network of attorneys is committed to maximizing the value of your case to the fullest extent of Arkansas law.
 Contact our office anytime for a free review of your situation with an experience legal team.